Early diagnosis: Neuropsychology and biomarkers

 Discovery and validation of disease markers for AD and other neurodegenerative disorders are key research areas in DDRC, which include new biofluid markers, brain imaging and neuropsychology.
 The biomarker research aims to discover and validate new biofluid markers for the early diagnosis of AD and for the prediction of disease progression using proteomics and genomics technologies.
 DDRC conducts and participates in several brain imaging studies on early diagnosis of dementia that include both structural and functional brain imaging, including studies with amyloid-specific PET tracers.

 Many biomarker studies are carried out in collaboration with other Danish centres, as well as a wide range of European centres.
 Neuropsychological research mainly focuses on characterisation of cognitive deficits in the early phase of dementia diseases and MCI.
-In recent years several studies on cognitive processes in aging have been published, with changes in personality traits and social cognition in manifest and premanifest Huntington gene-expansion carriers gathering a great deal of attention.
+In recent years several studies on cognitive processes in aging have been published, and longitudinal studies of cognitive deficits and personality traits in gene-expansion carriers are being conducted.